marek-sterzik/sshtap/README.md

 # sshtap

 sshtap is a simple docker-based utility to build l2 tunnels using ssh connection.
+Currently, sshtap is under huge development.
+Documentation will be added later.

 ## scheme